kubeflow/website/content/en/docs/components/feature-store/getting-started.md

 For an overview of Feast, please read [Introduction to Feast](/docs/components/feature-store/overview/).

-## Install Kubeflow
+## Installing Feast with Kubeflow

 This guide assumes that you have a running Kubeflow cluster already.
 If you don't have Kubeflow installed, then head on over to the
 [Kubeflow installation guide](/docs/started/getting-started/).

-## Installing Feast with Kubeflow

 Feast can be installed into a running Kubeflow deployment.
 The process of installing Feast into Kubernetes is documented in the [Deploying Feast into Kubernetes](https://docs.feast.dev/getting-started/deploying-feast/kubernetes) guide.
+Please follow this guide to install Feast into the same Kubernetes cluster as Kubeflow.

 ## Accessing Feast from Kubeflow